 Ira Klein & Convivencia

 Ladino is a term used to describe both the language and the culture of Sephardic Jews.
 Ladino language uniquely fuses ancient Spanish and Hebrew.
-Ladino culture contains a rich collection of ancient folk songs representing a singular historical moment.
+Ladino culture contains a rich collection of folk songs representing a singular historical moment.
 For a few centuries prior to the expulsion of the Jews in 1492, religious tolerance and cultural exchange flourished in Spain.
 As a result, Ladino music bridges Eastern and Western sounds, modern and ancient instruments, and secular and devotional texts.

 In 2021 I founded Convivencia (co-existence in Spanish) - a modern Ladino ensemble, featuring an international group of outstanding Boston-based folk performers.
 My aspiration with this group is to revive, celebrate, and expand the Ladino tradition.